Azure Cosmos DB pricing

-Azure Cosmos DB is Microsoft’s globally distributed multi-model database.
+Azure Cosmos DB is Microsoft’s globally distributed, multi-model database.
 Azure Cosmos DB was built from the ground up with global distribution and horizontal scale at its core.
 It offers turnkey global distribution across any number of Azure regions by transparently scaling and replicating your data wherever your users are.
-Elastically scale throughput and storage worldwide, and pay only for the throughput and storage you need.
-Azure Cosmos DB guarantees single-digit-millisecond latencies at the 99th percentile anywhere in the world, offers multiple well-defined consistency models to fine-tune performance, and guarantees high availability with multi-homing capabilities—all backed by industry leading service level agreements (SLAs).
+You can elastically scale throughput and storage worldwide, and pay only for the throughput and storage you need.
+Azure Cosmos DB guarantees single-digit-millisecond latencies at the 99th percentile anywhere in the world, offers multiple well-defined consistency models to fine-tune performance, and guarantees high availability with multi-homing capabilities—all backed by industry leading compreshensive service level agreements (SLAs).

-Azure Cosmos DB is truly schema-agnostic; it automatically indexes all the data without requiring you to deal with schema and index management.
-It’s also multi-model, natively supporting document, key-value, graph, and column-family data models.
-With Azure Cosmos DB, you can access your data using APIs of your choice, as DocumentDB SQL (document), MongoDB (document), Azure Table Storage (key-value), and Gremlin (graph) are all natively supported.
+Azure Cosmos DB is truly schema-agnostic—it automatically indexes all the data without requiring you to deal with schema and index management.
+It is also multi-model, natively supporting document, key-value, graph, and column-family data models.
+With Azure Cosmos DB, you can access your data using APIs of your choice, as SQL (document), MongoDB (document), Azure Table Storage (key-value), Gremlin (graph), and Cassandra (column-family) are all natively supported.

-Important: The price in R$ is merely a reference; this is an int'l transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.
+Important—The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
+An eNF will not be issued.

-Azure Germany is available to customers and partners doing business in the European Union (EU) and European Free Trade Association (EFTA) and United Kingdom (UK) and provides data residency in Germany with additional levels of control and data protection.
+Azure Germany is available to customers and partners doing business in the European Union (EU), the European Free Trade Association (EFTA), and in the United Kingdom (UK).
+It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure Germany trial.

-|SSD Storage (per GB)||$- GB/mo|
+|SSD Storage (per GB)||$- GB/month|

 |Reserved RUs/second (per 100 RUs, 400 RUs minimum)||$-|

-Azure Cosmos DB Emulator (Free)
+Azure Cosmos DB Emulator (free)

-Planet scale with geo-replication
+Go Planet scale with geo-replication

 High throughput and low latency queries